-Just after graduating summa cum laude, Joseph Ingrao ’16 joined the team at Worldwide Opportunities on Organic Farms (WWOOF), an international organization of organic farmers.
-WWOOF has provided Joe with the opportunity to learn on farms around the world, which has been one of Joe’s passions since he become deeply involved with campus sustainability initiatives.
+Just after graduating summa cum laude in May 2016, Joseph Ingrao ’16 joined the team at Worldwide Opportunities on Organic Farms (WWOOF), an international organization of organic farmers.
+WWOOF has provided Joe with the opportunity to learn on farms around the world, which has been one of Joe’s passions since he became involved with campus sustainability initiatives.
 After graduation, Joe connected with farmers in Italy and Japan.
 Upon returning from abroad, Joe took an internship with ACLU in Maryland.
 He is currently applying to several of the top law schools with the hope of effecting positive change in the wider world.